-The shoulder joint and surrounding musculature are not strong enough to support the shoulder immediately after surgery and rest is required for healing.
-You will be instructed to wear your brace for up to 6 weeks post surgery.
+The shoulder joint and surrounded musculature is not strong enough to support the shoulder immediately after surgery and rest is required for healing.
+You will be instructed to wear your brace for up to 8 weeks post surgery.

 5. How do I sleep?